tfKamran/gcm-sample/README.md

-# gcm-sample
+# GCM Sample

-A basic reusable implementation of GCM push messaging
+A basic reusable implementation of GCM push messaging.